etiennebravo/Database-Lookup/README.md

-## Database Lookup with UI
+## Database Management with UI

-Just a table that displays the object searched based on the category chosen for lookup.
-Able to retreive specific elements from the database.
+This project is a comprehensive application that integrates database operations within a user-friendly graphical user interface (GUI).
+It allows users to interact with the database, performing various operations such as data retrieval, insertion, updating, and deletion.

+# Features:
+- Frontend using JavaFX.
+- Backend using Java along with JDBC for database connectivity and SQL connections.
+- Database used is PostgreSQL.

 # Libraries used:
 - JDBC
 - JavaFX
+- HikariCP